By forcing me to decide upon

-- Noteworthy because the baddies in question are the Pack, Lex's former heroes, who used his fandom and naivete to trap and nearly kill Goliath.
-Lex harbored an intense hatred since (which he's not completely over by the time the clan moves back in with Xanatos and Fox.)
-In fact, that episode had largely concerned Lex's lust for revenge clouding his judgment.
-So the fact that he gave up that killshot to save his rookery brother says a lot.
+- Noteworthy because the baddies in question are the Pack, Lex's former heroes, who used his admiration and naivete to trap and nearly kill Goliath.
+Lex has harbored an intense hatred since (which he's not completely over by the time the clan moves back in with Xanatos and Fox).
+In fact, that episode largely concerns Lex's lust for revenge clouding his judgment, so the fact that he gave up that kill shot to save his rookery brother says a lot.

 - Samurai Jack had several of these moments where he refused to jump into the time portal until the current battle was won.
 By the time it was, the portal had closed or been destroyed.
 Technically, these portals would have let him defeat Aku in the distant past and made the battle unimportant.
 But ancient Samurai are renowned for their rigourous adherence to a code of honour, and not for their intricate understanding of temporal paradox.

-- The cast of Dungeons And Dragons would refuse to take a portal home until the people who had helped them were safe.
+- The cast of Dungeons & Dragons would refuse to take a portal home until the people who had helped them were safe.